 Play Chess against Computer

-Play chess against computer here versus various chess programs to get some practical chess experience.
+Here you can play chess against computer online vs various chess programs to get practical chess experience.

-If you are a beginner in chess playing versus online chess programs help you to learn how to play proper chess moves and to place the chess pieces correctly on the right squares.
+If you are a beginner in chess play free chess games and learn how to place the chess pieces correctly onto the right squares.

 Strong Flash Chess Program